grid reference TL 854 640Something we've got wrong about this establishment? Something more you think we should know about it? Please email us

 last updated 18/09/2017

 Bury St Edmunds Golden Fleece

 also traded as as: Fleecehistorical era: mid 20th century

 50 Churchgate St

-The building dates from the 19th century, possibly built onto 17th century parts, with much older origins including the remains of a 14th cent. curved ceiling in the cellar.
+The building dates from the 19th century, possibly built onto 17th century parts, with much older origins including the remains of a 14th century curved ceiling in the cellar.

-After closure the building was used as Angela Morgan's dance school for many years.
+After closure the building was used for many years as Angela Morgan's dance school.

 (Most pub, location & historic details collated by Nigel, Tony or Keith - original sources are credited)